-We meet Wolfgang Stiller in his studio in Berlin, Reinickendorf which actually feels more like a workshop with all the materials and tools that spread in the vast room.
-The smell of beeswax is in the air and his works unfold on the walls and on the floor.
+Wolfgang Stiller‘s Berlin studio feels more like a workshop than anything else, strewn with materials and tools, the vast room smells a little of beeswax and his artworks unfold on the walls and the floor of the space.

-Wolfgang Stiller’s art is a place where he can ask questions, offer criticism and reveal social injustices, never deadly serious but with a humorous spin.
-It’s a search for answers really.
-“It’s not like I have any solutions”, he states.
+Stiller’s art is a place where he can ask questions, offer criticism and reveal social injustices, in a way that is never deadly serious and often has a humorous spin.
+It’s a search for answers really, Stiller explains, “It’s not like I have any solutions”.